0xtaf/forta-perpfi-suite/price-spread-ratio/README.md

 ## Test Data

-To run all of the tests for this agent, use the following command: `npm run test`
+To run all of the tests for this bot, use the following command: `npm run test`